 \begin{lemma} If $\alpha \in \Delta$, but $-\alpha \not\in \Delta$, then $H$ has a dense orbit. \end{lemma}

 \begin{proof} Assume otherwise.
-Then by Corollary \ref{cor:H-periodic}, there is an $H$-periodic point, $p$.
+Then by Corollary \ref{cor:H-periodic}, there is an $\R^k$- and $H$-periodic point, $p$.
 Since the set of elements of $H$ fixing $p$ must be a lattice in $H$, we may pick some $a \in H$ not contained in any other Lyapunov hyperplane for which $a \cdot p = p$.
-By Proposition \ref{prop:fix-point-set}, the connected component of $\Fix(a)$ containing $p$ is a $(k+1)$-dimensional manifold $M^\alpha(p)$ which is saturated by $\R^k$-orbits.
-Then pick any one-parameter subgroup which contracts $\alpha$.
-This flow must preserve the compact manifold $M^\alpha(p)$, contracts $\alpha$, and is isometric on $\R^k$.
+By Proposition \ref{prop:fix-point-set}, the connected component of $\Fix(a)$ containing $p$ is a compact, $(k+1)$-dimensional manifold $M^\alpha(p)$ which is saturated by $\R^k$-orbits.
+Then pick any one-parameter subgroup $\set{tb} \subset \R^k$ such that $\alpha(b) < 0$.
+This flow must preserve the compact manifold $M^\alpha(p)$, contract the $W^\alpha$-leaves, and be isometric on $\R^k$-orbits.